 For me, it really hit home when we visited Costa Rica and we stayed in an air b’n’b apartment in the jungle.
 The shower sparked when we turned it on, we had to throw a lit piece of paper in the over for it to light up and there were HUGE bugs crawling across the floor.
-Fortunately, baby Isla was not yet moving around so we could confine her to the bed and keep her away from the enormous insects but I was under no illusion that should we have said here a few months later I would have most likely found her with a half-eaten centipede!
+Fortunately, baby Isla was not yet moving around so we could confine her to the bed and keep her away from the enormous insects, but I was under no illusion that should we have stayed here a few months later I would have most likely found her with a half-eaten centipede!

 Baby Isla needs to go to bed before my husband and I. For this reason its important that our accommodation has more than one room.
 I’m not necessarily fussy at this stage about having separate bedrooms (although this will change as she gets older!), but having a place to be able to sit and have a drink and a chat in the evening without waking her up is very important!

-Staying in a villa enables you to plan your meals, baby bottles, snacks etc around your family’s individual requirements which can make life a lot easier- nobody wants a hungry child!
+Staying in a self-catered accommodation enables you to plan your meals, baby bottles, snacks etc around your family’s individual requirements which can make life a lot easier- nobody wants a hungry child!
 You can also buy food in from the supermarket which is generally more cost effective than eating out and buy some of the healthier options that might not always be on the restaurant menu.

 Children, especially babies, require a lot of stuff.
-I’ve never carried so much luggage before I went travelling with baby Isla!
-This became somewhat problematic when we stayed in small hotel rooms, I remember one place where we could even open all of the cases at the same time as there wasn’t enough space!
+I’ve never carried so much luggage before I went travelling with baby Isla (see what to pack when travelling with a baby for more)!
+This became somewhat problematic when we stayed in small hotel rooms- I remember one place where we couldn’t even open all of the cases at the same time as there wasn’t enough space!

 Do you have any recommendations for places to stay with children?
 I’d love the hear them- leave your comments below!